cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Another option is to create these tunnels and services on the host running cloudflared.
 This is called a [locally-managed tunnel](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/).
 When working with locally-managed tunnels, the CNAME entry is not created automatically however, so the organization would have to configure this manually, after the tunnel and service is defined.

 From a load balancer perspective, it's very important to understand how these tunnels can be used as an origin.
 An origin can only be defined by using the cfargotunnel.com hostname.
 Using a public CNAME record that points to the cfargotunnel.com address will not work properly and is not supported.
 This is especially important for origin services that don’t operate on ports 80 or 443.
-Cloudflare load balancers default to these two ports to access the services running on the origins.
+Cloudflare Load Balancers default to these two ports to access the services running on the origins.
 If an organization has services running on other ports, they will need to configure a Cloudflare Tunnel with a [catch-all rule](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/#how-traffic-is-matched) to reach that port.
-This configuration allows a Cloudflare load balancer to reach the service via port 443 while having Cloudflare tunnel proxy the connection to the desired port on the origin.
+This configuration allows a Cloudflare Load Balancer to reach the service via port 443 while having Cloudflare tunnel proxy the connection to the desired port on the origin.

 ###### Private IP